slipchenkoanastasiia/Habits-Tracker-App/README.md

 ## ⚠️ Notes

-- The app uses hash-based routing (`/#/`) for deployment compatibility.
+- The app uses hash-based routing (`/#/`) for deployment compatibility
-- Backend service should be deployed separately for full production usage.
+- Backend service should be deployed separately for full production usage